www.orthodoxchristendom.nu

 The resurrection of nature – Life is stronger than death

-no parallel in the religious life of other countries."
-Text translated from the Swedish book "Den Ortodoxa kyrkan", (literally "The Orthodox Church"), by Nicolas Zernov |
+Text translated from the Swedish book "Den Ortodoxa kyrkan", (literally "The Orthodox Church"), by Nicolas Zernov

 Lent - the time of fasting

-and reparation for evils committed in the past.
 Eastern Christians choose usually one of the weeks of Lent for what is called in Russian Govenie.
 There is no corresponding word in English; Govenie means a period of self-examination, prayer and fasting, which ends with confession and communion.
 A person who starts Govenie I expected to spend his time as in retreat, though he usually remains at home.
 He attends all the daily services; he fasts rigorously, reads books of spiritual edification, gives alms, and seeks reconciliation with those with whom he has quarrelled.
 Govenie usually lasts for a week and it involves real bodily privation.
 The Lenten services take at least five hours a day, and regular attendance means standing or prostrating oneself for the whole of that period.
 If Holy Week is chosen for Govenie, this involves even longer hours spent in church.
 The severity of bodily mortification is, however, mitigated by the supreme beauty of the Lenten services, by their unique dramatic quality, and by their musical appeal.
-Some of the highest achievements of religious poetry and music are found in the hymns of Holy Week, and many of the more lax Christians who only seldom go to church, choose this time, since it is difficult to remain unmoved by the power and beauty of the Lenten worship." |
+Some of the highest achievements of religious poetry and music are found in the hymns of Holy Week, and many of the more lax Christians who only seldom go to church, choose this time, since it is difficult to remain unmoved by the power and beauty of the Lenten worship."

 "He endured the Crucifixion,